thednp/fetch-library-data/llm/zod.md

 ### [`override`](?id=override)

 To define some custom override logic, use `override`.
-The provided callback has access to the original Zod schema and the default JSON Schema. _This function should dircectly modify `ctx.jsonSchema`._
+The provided callback has access to the original Zod schema and the default JSON Schema. _This function should directly modify `ctx.jsonSchema`._

     const mySchema = /* ... */
     z.toJSONSchema(mySchema, {